-This section covers information how to make a death report and claim if a child or parent/s (claimant) dies and how to make a new claim for arrears.
+This section explains how to make a death report and a claim if a child or parent/s (claimant) dies.
+Check how to make a new claim for any arrears owing.

-Your Child Benefit should normally continue for eight (8) weeks after the death of a child.
+As a rule, your Child Benefit should continue for eight (8) weeks after the death of a child.

-Child Benefit will stop on the Monday following the date of their 20th birthday if it falls before the end of the eight week period.
+But, Child Benefit may stop on the Monday following the date of what would have been their 20th birthday.
+This would apply if their birth date occurs before the end of the eight week period.

-You need to inform the Child Benefit Office about the change in circumstances as soon as possible if you have already claimed benefit for a child who has since died.
+You need to inform the Child Benefit Office about the change in circumstances without delay.
+This also applies if you have already claimed benefit for a child who has since died.

-You can send in your claim form even if the child died before you sent it (unless the child was stillborn).
+You can send a claim form even if the child died before you sent it (unless the child got registered as stillborn).

-If one - or both - parent dies, you may be entitled to Child Benefit if you are considered to be the main carer for the child or children.
+If one - or both - parent dies, you may get entitlement to Child Benefit if you are considered to be the main carer for the child or children.

-You should report the death as soon as possible to the Child Benefit Office.
+You should report the death without delay to the Child Benefit Office.
 If you report the death online you will need to include the exact date of death, where the child is living, and who is taking care of them.
-The Child Benefit Office will then;
+The Child Benefit Office will then:

-The child's benefits will not automatically transfer directly to you as the new carer.
-You will need to make a fresh claim for Child Benefit if you are not the person named as the claimant on the original claim form.
+The child's benefits will not transfer directly to the new carer by automatic process.
+Thus, you will need to make a fresh claim for Child Benefit if you are not the person named as the claimant on the original claim form.

-Child Benefit stops following the report and from the Monday following the death.
-It may be backdated for up to 3 months as a maximum.
+Note: Child Benefit stops following the report and from the Monday following the death.
+It may get backdated for up to 3 months as a maximum.

 You should use the claim form to confirm which bank account you prefer the money paid into.
-If the money was paid into the deceased’s account you should choose a different account if you are the person who will be receiving the Child Benefit.
+If the money was paid into the account of the deceased, you should choose a different account if you are the person who will be receiving the Child Benefit.

-On top of any Child Benefit you may also be eligible for either the Guardian's Allowance or Widowed Parent's Allowance.
-Nonetheless, you - or your partner - may have to pay the High Income Child Benefit tax charge on any Child Benefit you might receive.
+On top of any Child Benefit you may also be eligible for either the Guardian's Allowance or the Widowed Parent's Allowance.
+Even so, you - or your partner - may have to pay the High Income Child Benefit tax charge on any Child Benefit you receive.

-Child Benefit Claim if Child or Parent Dies; UK Rules Updated 2017
+How to Claim Child Benefit if Child or Parent Dies